 Is K12 accredited?

-Additionally, many K12-powered schools are accredited by a variety of respected accreditation bodies.
+Additionally, many K12-powered schools are accredited by a wide variety of respected accreditation bodies, including:

 Do K12-powered schools provide a structured daily schedule?

-In grades K–5, the Learning Coach works with the teacher to help their child through the daily lessons, modifying the pace and schedule as needed.
+In grades K–5, the Learning Coach works with the teacher to help their child through daily lessons, modifying the pace and schedule as needed.
 The Learning Coach manages the student’s schedule and ensures that work is being completed at a reasonable pace, while teachers monitor progress, ensure mastery, and develop specific intervention plans when a child is struggling.

 Are K12 teachers experienced at teaching online?